 Formula is the parent company of investees, which, as noted above, we refer to collectively (together with Formula) as the Formula Group.
-As of December 31, 2018, we held 90% of the shares of InSync, a 49.21% interest in Matrix, a 48.08% interest in Sapiens, a 45.21% interest in Magic Software, a 50% interest in TSG through our equity holdings, and the entire share capital of Michpal.
-We have effective control of each of the companies in the Formula Group other than TSG for purposes of consolidation under IFRS.
-We provide all our investees with our management, technical expertise and marketing experience to help them create a positive economic impact and long-term value.
+As of December 31, 2019, we held 90% of the shares of InSync, a 48.9% interest in Matrix, a 47.9% interest in Sapiens, a 45.34% interest in Magic Software, a 50% interest in TSG through our equity holdings, and the entire share capital of Michpal.
+We have effective control of each of the companies in the Formula Group other than TSG for purposes of consolidation under IFRS 10.
+We provide all our investees with our management, technical and financial expertise, marketing experience to help them create a positive economic impact and long-term value.